olizzh0105/review-data-source-analysis/README.md

 ### Google Play Store

-Based on the combined business assessment and practical testing, **Google Play Store is recommended as the initial data source for a prototype recurring ingestion workflow**.
+Based on the combined business assessment, technical research, and practical testing, **Google Play Store is recommended as the initial data source for a prototype recurring ingestion workflow**.

-The recommendation is primarily based on:

-- Strong review relevance
-- Rich analytical metadata
-- High downstream sentiment-analysis potential
-- Relatively consistent responses during testing
+Both Google Play Store and Apple App Store demonstrated successful lightweight review extraction using `requests` and `BeautifulSoup`.

+Google Play Store is preferred because it combines this practical feasibility with richer potential analytical metadata, including app-version, operating-system, device, language, and helpful-vote information.

+This creates broader opportunities for downstream analysis such as:

+- Sentiment analysis
+- Version-level sentiment tracking
-- Successful identification of candidate individual review text
+- Technical issue identification
-- Lower observed technical uncertainty than Amazon
+- Feature and pain-point analysis
+- Device or operating-system comparisons
+- Trend analysis

 Amazon remains an attractive future source because of its broad product coverage and rich customer feedback.
+However, the current testing showed greater technical uncertainty for a simple recurring public-web workflow.

-Apple App Store is also a strong secondary candidate but may require a different public-data extraction or access approach.
+Apple App Store is a strong secondary candidate.
+It demonstrated successful lightweight review extraction in the representative-page test and offers useful structured review information, including review titles, ratings, dates, written feedback, and territory-related information.

+The recommendation should therefore be interpreted as a practical starting point for the initial prototype rather than a final production-scale source-selection decision.

 ---